-The Fund is an actively managed exchange-traded fund ("ETF") that is a separate series of the Trust.
-The Fund is a non-diversified series of the Trust meaning it can invest a greater portion of its assets in a particular investment or issuer than a diversified fund.
-The Fund offers and issues shares ("Shares") at its net asset value ("NAV") only in aggregations of a specified number of Shares (each, a "Creation Unit").
-The Fund expects to offer and issue Creation Units in exchange for an in-kind deposit of specified instruments (each, a "Deposit Security" and collectively the "Deposit Securities"), or for specified instruments together with a specified cash payment.
-The Fund also reserves the right to make purchases and redemptions of Creation Units in whole or in part on a cash basis.
+The Funds are actively managed exchange-traded funds ("ETFs") that are separate series of the Trust.
+The Funds are non-diversified series of the Trust meaning each it can invest a greater portion of its assets in a particular investment or issuer than a diversified fund.
+Each Fund offers and issues shares ("Shares") at its net asset value ("NAV") only in aggregations of a specified number of Shares (each, a "Creation Unit").
+The Funds expect to offer and issue Creation Units in exchange for an in-kind deposit of specified instruments (each, a "Deposit Security" and collectively the "Deposit Securities"), or for specified instruments together with a specified cash payment.
+The Funds also reserves the right to make purchases and redemptions of Creation Units in whole or in part on a cash basis.
 Shares are listed on the NYSE Arca, Inc. (the "Exchange") and trade on the Exchange at market prices that may differ from the Shares' NAV.
-As noted above, Shares are also redeemable only in Creation Unit aggregations, generally for a specified cash payment.
+As noted above, Shares are also redeemable only in Creation Units gregations, generally for a specified cash payment.
 As a practical matter, only institutions or large investors purchase or redeem Creation Units.
 Except when aggregated in Creation Units, Shares are not individually redeemable securities.